All Episodes

 They're all positive and they're all innovative.

-And what transformations can people expect in in the near term and the long term?
+And what transformations can people expect in the near term and the long term?

 What the president has done, and again, he embraced this digital transformation that Amy has been launching because he appreciates how big of an impact it could have.

-Just with fraud, waste and abuse and cutting back administrative costs, it's a hundred billion dollars to our nation, what Amy's putting together.
+Just with fraud, waste, and abuse and cutting back administrative costs, it's $100 billion to our nation, what Amy's putting together.

-We're not gonna let the American people foot the bill to do all the research and development.
+We're not going to let the American people foot the bill to do all the research and development.

-We pay more for more than half in the world and pay the price of the drug that's three times more for the same product in the same box, we had the same factory.
+We pay for more than half in the world and pay the price of the drug that's three times more for the same product and the same box weight in the same factory.

 And you've heard him talk about this.

-He sent us out the battle the other day with that letter.
+He sent us out to battle yesterday with that letter.

 He wants every drug company to be honest about this.

-How much are you making in America versus in that in Europe?
+How much are you making in America versus in, let's say, Europe?

 Why aren't the Europeans paying more?